eBUS/adapter/index.en.md

    * [Raspberry Pi](#raspberry-pi){:.rpi} via GPIO/ttyAMA0
    * [WIFI](#wifi){:.wifi} via LOLIN/Wemos D1 mini with ESP-8266
    * [Ethernet](#ethernet){:.ethernet} via USR-ES1 module with W5500
- * full support for ebusd enhanced protocol version 1 and standard protocol
+ * full support for ebusd enhanced protocol and standard protocol
  * updatable [firmware](picfirmware.en) using a serial bootloader

 In order to be able to get all these options on a 5cm x 5cm board, almost only SMD is used: